How to use and for how long

 The first thing to do when shopping for a conditioner is to feel the ends of your hair.
 Feel for dryness, damaged strands, static or limpness.

 - If your hair is dry, you should look for a conditioner to prevent any more damage to your hair.
 Look for types that have frizz control, protect from heat, and can repair split ends.
 Deep conditioner treatments can be very helpful for dry hair.

-- If you are struggling with oily roots or you have very thin hair, try to avoid applying conditioners above your earline if they are for hydrating or smoothing .
-These will make your hair feel heavy and weighed down.
-Use your deep conditioner first and then shampoo to keep hair from getting greasy.
+- If you are struggling with oily roots or you have very thin hair, try to avoid applying conditioners above your ear line, especially if they are for hydrating or smoothing.
+These will make your hair feel heavy and weighed down and will make roots oilier.
+When using a deep conditioner, apply first and then shampoo to keep hair from getting greasy.

-There are a lot of benefits to using conditioner to think about.
+There are a lot of benefits of using conditioners to think about.
 Firstly, conditioner coats the cuticle of your hair with a protective coating, which helps the hair to grow and avoid breakage.
 Conditioner can work on repairing hair that has been exposed to the outside world.